Ricocoding/Creating-a-small-Movie-database/README.md

 ## Create the table
-1. Execute the _Create_Table.sql_ script to create the necessary tables, and run the _Insert_Data.sql_ script accordingly to populate the tables with sample data.
+- Execute the _Create_Table.sql_ script to create the necessary tables, and run the _Insert_Data.sql_ script accordingly to populate the tables with sample data.
-2. Utilize various views to query and analyze the movie data.

 ## Some SQL Queries to play with the data
 ### Actor Filmography View